Course Number: ECE 134

 Activities may include:group activities and presentations, evaluations from CGCC instructor and practicum site supervisor

 Course Content (Themes, Concepts, Issues and Skills)

-Students will acquire skills and abilities through practice in the lab setting relating to:
+Students will acquire skills and abilities through practice in an approved Practicum site setting relating to:

 - Personal and Professional Practice